RaagavPrasanna/recogame/docs/retrospective.md

 # Sprint 1

-- In this sprint, we made a plan and set up infrastructure for future
-    - Frontend
-        - We made concepts of how the pages will look like
-        - We planed how user will go from one page to another
-        - We implemented the home page with infinite-scroll feed and infrastructure to fetch from the backend
-    - Backend
-        - We wrote scrips to fetch from third party APIs
-        - We setup DB with mock data
-        - We implemented Express application along with routes to return data from DB
-    - Other
-        - We set up CI/CD pipeline with testing, linting, and deployment
-        - We researched the algorithms we need to implement
-- We set up reasonable goals for this sprint
-    - The amount of workload was just right, it was challenging but not impossible
-    - We are finished all the tasks just in time
-- Our communication has improved since preliminary sprint
-    - We were using GitLab issue board much more often
-        - We set up a template how to tag issues to filter them more effectively
-        - We are constantly updating our issue board to track our progress
-    - We organised stand-up meetings every class
-        - We talked about the progress on the current tasks
-        - We planned out who is going to work on what in future
-- We are still not pre-assigning the tasks
-    - It works for our team since everyone can take a task that they are most interested or capable in
-    - Since we are effectively using issue boards and stand-ups, this way of splitting the tasks works
+During Sprint 1, our team focused on planning and setting up infrastructure for the future sprints.
+On the frontend side, we designed of our pages and created a plan for user navigation.
+We also implemented the home page with an infinite-scroll feed and set up code to fetch data about games from the backend API.
+On the backend side, we wrote scripts to fetch data from third-party APIs (Steam, IGDB), set up a database with some mock data, and created an Express app with routes to return data from our DB.
+We also set up a CI/CD pipeline with testing, linting, and deployment.
+Finally, we researched the algorithms we need to implement (search, filter, recommendation).

+Overall, we felt that the workload we planned for this sprint was just right, since we were able to complete all of our tasks just on time.
+Plus, the tasks we planned were challenging, but not impossible.

+Our communication as a team has improved since the preliminary sprint.
+Firstly, we are now using GitLab issue board more often.
+We created a template for tagging issues and are constantly updating our board to track progress.
+We also now hold stand-up meetings every class to discuss our progress on current tasks and plan out who will work on what in the task.

+We still do not pre-assign tasks.
+Instead, we let team members choose tasks they are interested or capable in.
+This method works well for us, since we are effectively using issue boards and stand-ups to stay organized.